esx-framework/esx_core/README.md

 # esx_joblisting
-Simple job listing script, you can specify what jobs you want to be whitelisted.
+Simple job listing script, you can specify what jobs you want to be whitelisted in db.

-### Update
-If you have an outdated version of ES Extended, you might need to run the following on your SQL server:

-`ALTER TABLE jobs add whitelisted BOOLEAN NOT NULL DEFAULT FALSE;`

 ## Download & Installation